ChamodyaChiran/AW1000-NSS-Build-Public/README.md

 <br/>

-# 📢 Stay Updated
+## 📢 Stay Updated

+- ChamodyaWRT will continue to be actively maintained and updated for as long as I use the AW1000 router.
+Community feedback and suggestions are highly encouraged!

+- Let’s work together to make ChamodyaWRT even better for everyone!

 * For the latest news, updates, tips, and community support related to ChamodyaWRT, join our official WhatsApp Channel:

 * 👉 Join ChamodyaWRT WhatsApp Channel https://whatsapp.com/channel/0029VbBFGBM0bIdqp0xKPI2U

 <img width="190" height="191" alt="image" src="https://github.com/user-attachments/assets/e09131f8-6cbf-4d6b-a300-1cfbc85d3ee3" />

 <br/>

-# 🙏 Acknowledgements
+## 🙏 Acknowledgements

 Sincere thanks to all developers, contributors, and community members who made ChamodyaWRT possible.
 This project is proudly built on the shoulders of giants.